-By default, the diff routine used is the one provided with the Perforce client.
-You can change this diff routine to any other diff program by setting the P4DIFF environment or registry variable.
+By default, the diff routine used is the one built into the p4 client program.
+To change this diff routine to an external diff program, set the p4DIFF environment or registry variable to point to the new program.

--f Force the diff, even when the client file is not open for edit. -dflag Pass flag flag to the underlying diff routine (see the Usage Notes below for details) -sa Diff only open files that are different from the revision in the depot, or are missing. -sd Diff only unopened files that are missing on the client. -se Diff only unopened files that are different than the revision in the depot. -sr Diff only opened files that are identical to the revision in the depot. -t Diff the revisions even if the files are not of type text. g-opts See the Global Options section.
+-f Force the diff, even when the client file is not open for edit. -dflags Pass flags to the underlying diff routine (see the Usage Notes below for details) -sa Show only the names of opened files that are different from the revision in the depot, or are missing. -sd Show only the names of unopened files that are missing from the client workspace, but present in the depot. -se Show only the names of unopened files in the client workspace that are different than the revision in the depot. -sr Show only the names of opened files in the client workspace that are identical to the revision in the depot.

+-t Diff the revisions even if the files are not of type text.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes No read
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+Yes No read